ant1423/openwrt-addpack/README.md

 # openwrt-addpack
-Some packages for openwrt chaos calmer.
+Some packages for openwrt chaos calmer.(Deprecated)